darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 }
 ```

-out of all those settings, only Python: Django part is important to us for running debug via manage.py
+out of all those settings, only Python: Django part is important to us at the moment for running debug via manage.py.
-take note that u can technically input arbitary arguments to run it for more different stuff
+Take note that u can technically input arbitary arguments (under `args` key) to run it for execution of more different stuff
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/django1.png)

 take note of setting `"justMyCode": false`, it allows u navigating during visual debug third party libs too.
 Otherwise they will be skiped.